-From the German occupation of Belgium in May 1940, Flemish recruits from northern Belgium – considered by the Nazis to be 'Germanic' – were accepted individually into Waffen-SS units.
-From Hitler's invasion of the USSR in June 1941, additional recruits from the French-speaking south (Wallonia) were drafted.
-Both communities formed volunteer 'Legions', to fight (according to Goebbels' propaganda machine) 'for European civilization against the Bolshevik threat'; these were a Flemish Legion in the Waffen-SS and a Walloon Legion in the German Army.
-Both served on the Russian Front in 1942-43; the Walloon Legion was then also transferred into the Waffen-SS, and the decorated Walloon officer Leon Degrelle became a publicized 'poster boy' for foreign SS volunteers.
-Both Legions were then redesignated as SS Assault Brigades, and thereafter saw extremely hard fighting in the Ukraine and on the Baltic front.
-In autumn 1944, their survivors were withdrawn from the front and incorporated into two new understrength SS Divisions, 27.
+At the start of the German occupation of Belgium in May 1940, Flemish recruits from northern Belgium – considered by the Nazis to be 'Germanic' – were accepted individually into Waffen-SS units.
+After Hitler's invasion of the USSR in June 1941, additional recruits from the French-speaking south (Wallonia) were also drafted in.
+Both communities formed volunteer 'Legions' to fight (according to Goebbels' propaganda machine) 'for European civilization against the Bolshevik threat'.
+The Flemish Legion was incorporated into the Waffen-SS and the Walloon Legion into the German Army.
+Both served on the Russian Front in 1942-43.
+The Walloon Legion was then transferred into the Waffen-SS (the decorated Walloon officer, Leon Degrelle, became a publicized 'poster boy' for foreign SS volunteers).
+Both Legions were then redesignated as SS Assault Brigades and, from then onwards, saw extremely heavy fighting in the Ukraine and on the Baltic front.
+In autumn 1944, their survivors were withdrawn from the front and incorporated into two new SS Divisions: 27.
 'Langemarck' and 28.
 'Wallonien'.

 Read an extract of Belgian Waffen-SS Legions & Brigades, 1941–1944